 Shivani Pinapotu is a spatial thinker and designer interested in how space intersects with story, society and our sense of self.

-Her earliest memory of a space was a pillowfort that her aunt had built when she was young.
-The experience of having a space that fit her and a place to call her own fascinated her beyond measure.
-She has since then been driven by the impact of empathy, wonder and a story well-told, and always finds herself reaching for these virtues to position herself within a project.
-Her practice is, therefore, an attempt to humanise the built environment.
+My earliest memory of a space was a pillowfort that my aunt had built when I was young.
+The experience of having a space that fit me and a place to call my own fascinated me beyond measure.
+I have since then been driven by the impact of empathy, wonder and a story well-told, and always find myself reaching for these virtues to position myself within a project.
+My practice is, therefore, an attempt to humanise the built environment.

-She holds an MDes. in Interior Studies from the Rhode Island School of Design, where she concentrated in Exhibition and Narrative Environments, and has extensive experience in architecture, interiors, exhibitions and theatre design across India and the States.
+I hold an MDes. in Interior Studies from the Rhode Island School of Design, where I concentrated in Exhibition and Narrative Environments, and have extensive experience in architecture, interiors, exhibitions and theatre design across India and the States.

-Reach out to spinapot@gmail.com or find her on Linkedin, if you have anything in mind!
+Reach out to spinapot@gmail.com or find me on Linkedin, if you have anything in mind!

 WORK ︎︎︎